-The Remuneration and Nominations Committee (RNC) comprises Richard Boléat, Shahzaad Dalal and David Hunter (Chairman) of which the majority is independent of the Investment Manager.
-This Committee is responsible for the terms of appointment and remuneration of the Company's directors and the incentive policies of the Company, K2 Property Limited and its subsidiaries as a whole.
-The Remuneration Committee met 2 times during the period under review and was attended by all members.
+The Remuneration and Nominations Committee (RNC) comprises Richard Boléat, Ramesh Bawa and David Hunter (Chairman) of which the majority is independent of the Investment Manager.
+Shahzaad Dalal ceased to be a member of the RNC from his date of resignation.
+RNC is responsible for the terms of appointment and remuneration of the Company's directors and the incentive policies of the Company, K2 Property Limited and its subsidiaries as a whole.
+The RNC met once during the period under review.
+The table below shows the attendance of the RNC members at the meetings for the period under review: